 The amount of principal distributed on your notes and the time when you receive those distributions depend on the rate of payments and losses relating to the leases and the leased vehicles.
-Prepayments, liquidations of the vehicles related to defaulted leases, reallocations from the 2020-A SUBI of leases and the related vehicles that do not meet the eligibility criteria or events of default that result in an acceleration of payments on the notes will shorten the life of the notes to an extent that cannot be fully predicted.
+Prepayments, liquidations of the vehicles related to defaulted leases, reallocations from the 2020-B SUBI of leases and the related vehicles that do not meet the eligibility criteria or events of default that result in an acceleration of payments on the notes will shorten the life of the notes to an extent that cannot be fully predicted.

-The servicer may be required to reallocate from the 2020-A SUBI certain leases and related leased vehicles if there is a breach of the representations and warranties relating to those leases or if the servicer extends the term of those leases beyond the latest final scheduled payment date of the notes.
+The servicer may be required to reallocate from the 2020-B SUBI certain leases and related leased vehicles if there is a breach of the representations and warranties relating to those leases or if the servicer extends the term of those leases beyond the latest final scheduled payment date of the notes.
+However, absent a breach of an eligibility representation or warranty or a breach of a specific servicing covenant (but, in each case, only if such breach is not cured and materially and adversely affects the interests of the noteholders or certificateholders in such leases), the servicer will have no obligation to reallocate leases or leased vehicles for which the related lessees were adversely affected by the outbreak of COVID-19 (including leases extended or modified after the cutoff date) unless any payment deferral or extension of a lease extends the term of the lease beyond the latest final scheduled payment date of the notes.
 In connection with such reallocation, the servicer will be obligated to pay the issuing entity an amount equal to (i) the present value of the monthly payments remaining to be made under the affected lease, discounted at the securitization rate, (ii) the residual value of the leased vehicle and (iii) any delinquent payments not paid by the lessee.
-The servicer will also be entitled to purchase the 2020-A SUBI certificate from the issuing entity when the aggregate securitization value of the leases and leased vehicles allocated to the 2020-A SUBI is less than or equal to 10% of aggregate securitization value of the leases and leased vehicles allocated to the 2020-A SUBI as of the cutoff date.
+The servicer will also be entitled to purchase the 2020-B SUBI certificate from the issuing entity when the aggregate securitization value of the leases and leased vehicles allocated to the 2020-B SUBI is less than or equal to 10% of aggregate securitization value of the leases and leased vehicles allocated to the 2020-B SUBI as of the cutoff date.

-Further, the leases allocated to the 2020-A SUBI may be prepaid, in full or in part, either voluntarily, including as a result of marketing programs introduced by NMAC, or as a result of defaults, theft of or damage to the related leased vehicles or for other reasons.
+Further, the leases allocated to the 2020-B SUBI may be prepaid, in full or in part, either voluntarily, including as a result of marketing programs introduced by NMAC, or as a result of defaults, theft of or damage to the related leased vehicles or for other reasons, including the recent COVID-19 outbreak.
 For example, a lessee under certain circumstances may elect to terminate the lease prior to its maturity in order to enter into a new lease contract for a different Nissan or Infiniti vehicle.
 In the case of such early termination, any payments due and payable by the lessee will be paid and deposited into the related collection account within the time period required for the servicer to deposit collections into the related collection account.

 Each of these payments will have the effect of accelerating the payment of principal and shortening the average lives of the notes.
-For these reasons, the servicer cannot predict the actual prepayment rates for the leases.
+For these reasons, the servicer cannot predict the actual prepayment rates for the leases, and NMAC's historical prepayment experience may not reflect circumstances similar to the current global outbreak of COVID-19.
 You will bear any reinvestment risks resulting from a faster or slower rate of payments of the leases and the leased vehicles, including the risk that available investments at that time have lower interest rates than the rates offered by your notes.